BigPolarBear/go-thinkium/README.md

-# Go Thinkium/* Delete DeploymentReport.txt */
+# Go Thinkium

-Official Golang implementation of the Thinkium node./* drop py2.6 */
+Official Golang implementation of the Thinkium node.

 ## Building the source